suleymaneser/shopping/README.md

 # shopping

-This project will be create bt spring boot framework
+This project will be create by spring boot framework